 Brands may also focus on other elements of the buying experience, such as what factors drive conversion.
 Would a specific experience such as including high-end tactile packaging or featuring a scent in the store prompt users to buy?
 Studies can focus on the following elements:

 - Partnering with panelists who have been screened for factors such as sensory acuity and articulacy.
-A survey pre-screener might focus on asking prospective participants to describe a recent meal they ate and evaluate their ability to share specific insights, recall sensory details and describe factors that align with the researchers’ interests.
+For example, a survey pre-screener might focus on asking prospective participants to describe a recent meal they ate and evaluate their ability to share specific insights, recall sensory details, and describe factors that align with the researchers’ interests.

 - Understanding how different sensory inputs create an emotional or intellectual association to a product or brand.

 - Exploring the impact of tactile, scent driven, or auditory elements such as music on the purchase process or the brand experience.

 - Uncovering which sensory elements of the brand experience—such as the sting of mouthwash—may be perceived as a hidden advantage.

 How Sensory Research Fits Into the Market Research Mix